"Visual Arts of the Black Arts Movement"

 -Leave with the confidence to start History Fair at your school.
 You will become eligible for special coaching opportunities from CMHEC as well.

-CPS teachers must register at cpsuniversity Course #18569.
-ONE or TWO Lane Credit hours and 15/30 cpdus earned.
-Non-CPS teacher may register by emailing INFO@chicagohistoryfair.org.
+For Lane Credit, CPS teachers must register at cpsuniversity Course #18569.
+For all teachers not seeking Lane Credit register directly by emailing INFO@chicagohistoryfair.org.
+Spaces are limited!